senserf/picos/README.txt

     Added a stub for PHYSOPT_ERROR to match the respective modification to PICOS, such that a praxis using PHYSOPT_ERROR will compile.
 This stub zeroes out the argument (if not NULL) and returns zero.

+R100329A:

+    Matching modifications to PICOS R100329A: removed sectomin, ldelay, ldleft, lhold; added hold.